1125.00 Financial Need Review Policy

 A One-Time-Services Job Save may be provided only once during the life of a case.
 The need and requirements of service must be based on a prescription and/or evaluation.

-An ACCES-VR consumer dissatisfied with any determination involving issues of cost of service, Financial Need Review, or comparable benefits and services, made by ACCES-VR when providing services, may seek to resolve that dissatisfaction through Administrative Review, Mediation and/ or Impartial Hearing (105.00) Due Process Policy and Procedure.
+An ACCES-VR participant who is dissatisfied with any determination involving issues of cost of service, Financial Need Review, or comparable benefits and services, made by ACCES-VR when providing services, may seek to resolve that dissatisfaction through Administrative Review, Mediation and/ or Impartial Hearing (105.00) Due Process Policy and Procedure.

-For those individuals who are Exempt or receiving No Cost, Non-Financial Need Based, or Cost Effective Skills Training services (No Calculation), the Financial Need Review consumer letter is informational and does not require the individual’s signature.
+For those individuals who are Exempt or receiving No Cost, Non-Financial Need Based, or Cost-Effective Skills Training services (No Calculation), the Financial Need Review participant letter is informational and does not require the individual’s signature.

-For those individuals who are not Exempt and financial need based services are planned, a Calculation of Consumer Participation in the Cost of Services is completed.
+For those individuals who are not Exempt and financial need based services are planned, a Calculation of Participant Contribution in the Cost of Services is completed.

 The Calculation form requires the signatures of both the individual and the ACCES-VR Counselor.

-By signing the Consumer Participation in Cost of Services form, the individual attests to the best of their knowledge and belief that the information provided and used to calculate their ‘Available Resources’ is true, correct and complete and they acknowledge a responsibility to promptly notify their counselor if their finances change substantially.
+By signing the Calculation of Participant Contribution in Cost of Services form, the individual attests to the best of his/her knowledge and belief that the information provided and used to calculate his/her ‘Available Resources’ is true, correct and complete and he/she acknowledge a responsibility to promptly notify his/her counselor if his/her finances change substantially.